Many snake species are found throughout the Northern Territory (NT).

 This includes the highly venomous desert death adder and the common and harmless children’s python.

 Snakes absorb energy from the sun and are most active when it is warm.

 Native snakes are protected in the NT so you should not interfere with them without a permit.
 Read more about wildlife permits.

-It is illegal to kill a snake unless the snake is within 100m of an occupied building, or if you can prove it is absolutely necessary to kill or injure the snake to avoid death or injury to a person or domestic animal.
+It is illegal to kill a snake unless it is within 100 metres of an occupied building, or if you can prove it is absolutely necessary to kill or injure the snake to avoid death or injury to a person or domestic animal.